Science with the People

 The environmental justice movement in the United States has been a driving impetus for the expansion of community participation in environmental research because it has a strong community orientation.
 The environmental justice movement has goals that are not as all encompassing or as ideologically framed as those envisioned by Science for the People; but because the environmental justice movement emerged from the grassroots and continues to this day to be grounded in popular and local struggles, its unit of identity is largely the community and its goal is to remove the disproportionate burden of pollution on low-income communities and communities of color.
 Because addressing environmental problems easily leads into a thicket of technical details, and low-income communities rarely have the expertise to grapple with these technicalities, there emerge opportunities for collaboration between environmental justice communities and academic researchers.

 While environmental justice has almost certainly been an issue for centuries (think of the early encounters between Native Americans and Europeans, for example), the conscious self-described environmental justice movement has more recent origins.
 Two activist struggles and two publications stand out as seminal markers of the emergence of the movement.
 In 1978 Lois Gibbs organized, with other blue-collar housewives and mothers, a successful protest to have families relocated from a neighborhood in Love Canal that had been built adjacent to a mile-long trench filled with industrial waste.
-Their action launched modern grassroots environmentalism based on “popular science,” citizen protest, and making links between health and environmental pollution.
-In 1982 an African-American community in Warren County, North Carolina protested EPA’s siting of a national landfill for the disposal of polychlorinated biphenyls (PCBs) in their community.
-The event sparked a sequence of studies and protests against the deliberate siting of waste facilities and “dirty” industries in poor communities of color, identifying the practice as environmental racism.
+Their action launched modern grassroots environmentalism based on popular science, citizen protest, and making links between health and environmental pollution.
+In 1982 an African-American community in Warren County, North Carolina protested EPAs siting of a national landfill for the disposal of polychlorinated biphenyls (PCBs) in their community.
+The event sparked a sequence of studies and protests against the deliberate siting of waste facilities and dirty industries in poor communities of color, identifying the practice as environmental racism.

-(United Church of Christ Commission for Racial Justice, 1987) and Dumping in Dixie: Race, Class, and Environmental Quality, written by Robert Bullard and published in 1990 (Bullard, 1990) were instrumental in forging a nationwide and cohesive movement out of what had been localized activist struggles largely invisible to much of the public, university researchers included.
+Toxic Wastes and Race in the United States, issued by the United Church of Christ in 1987 (United Church of Christ Commission for Racial Justice, 1987) and Dumping in Dixie: Race, Class, and Environmental Quality, written by Robert Bullard and published in 1990 (Bullard, 1990) were instrumental in forging a nationwide and cohesive movement out of what had been localized activist struggles largely invisible to much of the public, university researchers included.
 In 1991 hundreds of delegates from every state in the United States attended the first People of Color Environmental Leadership Summit in Washington, D.C.
 The conference created a national visibility for the issue of environmental justice and culminated with a set of principles of environmental justice that have been the cornerstone of environmental justice work.
 In 1994, President Clinton issued Executive Order 12898 which directed each federal agency to make the achievement of environmental justice a part of its mission, a measure of the immense impact of the movement on federal government consciousness.

 In subsequent years the issue of environmental justice has gained wide recognition and grown in strength.
 The idea of organizing low income communities and/or communities of color around environmental issues has even changed the conception of what is the environment in many circles.
 No longer is environment seen as only or primarily rain forests and whales.
 Nor is environment so tied to the traditional mediabased approach of air, water and soil employed by government agencies.
 The impact of the urban center and the lived environment on human beings has been brought to the fore.
 Housing and school building conditions, roadway construction, trashy vacant lots and traffic emerge as critical problems alongside toxic waste dumps and polluting factories.
 It is the social environment, the lived environment, the built environment as well as the physical environment about which environmental justice is most often concerned.

 Communities taking up the call for environmental justice build on the activist tradition of the civil rights movement of the 1950s and 1960s.
 Thus, this is not a sterile demand for technical solutions.
 Rather, it is a broad call for justice emphasizing the empowerment of the people affected, the re-distribution of resources, and the principle that all people -- regardless of race, class and gender -- have equal right to a safe and healthful environment.
-Environmental justice strains at the boundaries of what is “environment” because there are so many pressing issues in these communities.
-And these activists are not likely to sit back and let the “experts” frame the problem and determine the solution.
+Environmental justice strains at the boundaries of what is environment because there are so many pressing issues in these communities.
+And these activists are not likely to sit back and let the experts frame the problem and determine the solution.
 Expert is, in their eyes, often a questionable designation in the first place since it emanates from the very sources of power that they see as oppressive.
 Too often environmental justice communities find that the traditional experts are wrong or on the wrong side.
-They don’t trust the experts and, at a minimum, want to engage researchers and other professionals on an equal footing.
+They dont trust the experts and, at a minimum, want to engage researchers and other professionals on an equal footing.
 Thus, when such communities see the need for research or see value in a proposed study that is brought to them, they are motivated to negotiate terms that fall into one or another of the various forms of community collaboration.

-Such arrangements can be as simple as research on issues of interest to the community, which is traditional in most respects, but which stems from the community’s request/demand that their problem be studied, to more fully participatory research.
+Such arrangements can be as simple as research on issues of interest to the community, which is traditional in most respects, but which stems from the communitys request/demand that their problem be studied, to more fully participatory research.
 The chapters in this book result from projects that fall at various points along what we regard as a continuum of community-collaborative research.
 While some may argue that one end of the spectrum is superior to the other, we regard each community and each study included here as valuable community-collaborative research with the possibility that differing models of collaboration may be appropriate in different settings.
-To us, the bottom line is a shift from serving the people (a client model or science “for the people”) to the community as partner or science with the people.
+To us, the bottom line is a shift from serving the people (a client model or science for the people) to the community as partner or science with the people.

 Who is the Community?